Marine Tactical Air Command Squadron 38

-Marine Tactical Air Command Squadron 38 (MTACS-38), was a United States Marine Corps aviation command and control unit that provided the Tactical Air Command Center (TACC) for the 3rd Marine Aircraft Wing (3rd MAW).
+Marine Tactical Air Command Squadron 38 (MTACS-38) was a United States Marine Corps aviation command and control unit that provided the Tactical Air Command Center (TACC) for the 3rd Marine Aircraft Wing (3rd MAW).
 The TACC is the senior agency in the Marine Air Command and Control System (MACCS) and serves as the operational command post for the commander of the aviation combat element and their staff.
 The squadron was based at Marine Corps Air Station Miramar, California and fell under the command of Marine Air Control Group 38 and the 3rd Marine Aircraft Wing.

 Mission

 To function as the senior Marine Air-Ground Task Force air command and control agency integrating the six functions of Marine aviation within the 3rd Marine Aircraft Wing and providing the facilities, equipment and personnel for the aviation combat element commander and battle staff to plan, supervise, coordinate and execute air operations.

 History

 Early years

-Headquarters and Headquarters Squadron 38 was formed on 1 September 1967 at Marine Corps Air Station El Toro.
+Headquarters and Headquarters Squadron 38 was commissioned on 1 September 1967 at Marine Corps Air Station El Toro, California.
 The squadron deployed to Saudi Arabia in August 1990 in support of Operation Desert Shield which would transition to Operation Desert Storm in January 1991.
 The squadron returned to MCAS El Toro in March 1991.
 Elements of the squadron deployed to Somalia in December 1992 to support Operation Restore Hope.
 They remained there until February 1993.
-On 1 May 1993 the squadron was re-designated as ‘’Marine Tactical Air Command Squadron 38’’.
+On 1 May 1993 the squadron was re-designated as ‘'Marine Tactical Air Command Squadron 38'’.